 Second Home thrives off of community support.
-This is our fourteenth academic year of providing a safe and secure space where children, regardless of their family’s ability to pay, can be surrounded by people who recognize their potential.
-With the newly emerged need of full-day care for school aged children in the City, due to COVID-19, we are stepping up and opening our center all day for students who will be in the virtual education program of HCPS.
+This is our fifteenth academic year of providing a safe and secure space where children, regardless of their family’s ability to pay, can be surrounded by people who recognize their potential.
+In the 2020 – 2021 academic year, with the emerged need of full-day care for school aged children in the City due to COVID-19, we stepped up and opened our center all day for students who were in the virtual education program of HCPS.

 We are thankful for those who realized this program was needed and those who believed it was possible; for those who work with the children and help them learn to read, to write, to conquer math problems, to see themselves as having many talents and gifts, and for those who work behind the scenes to make this all possible.

 At present, we are operating with extended afternoon hours due to HCPS shortening their days for students.
 Children are spending an additional hour with us each afternoon, using their time to engage in learning and physical activities.
 We enjoy the visits with Gus Bus twice a week, and making fun art projects with Oasis Fine Art & Craft.